wpo365/wpo365-login/README.txt

 = 2.9 =
 * Fixed issue with keys retrieved from Microsoft that may prevent a user from logging in successfully

+= 3.0 =
+* Added support for Wordpress multisite [configuration](https://www.wpo365.com/version-3-0-supports-wordpress-multisite-wpmu/)
+* Added configuration for a default role in a sub site
+* Added configuration to prevent the automatic creation of new wordpress users
+* Added wp-config setting "WPO365_DEFAULT_USER_ROLE" that optionally can override corresponding redux option to tighten security